Read This First

 Prompt 4: Elaborate on study sampling and provide helpful examples.

-The central claim is this: Study sampling refers to the process by which a subset of individuals, events, or items is selected from a larger population for the purpose of conducting a study.
+In plain terms: Study sampling refers to the process by which a subset of individuals, events, or items is selected from a larger population for the purpose of conducting a study.

 In this method, every member of the population has an equal chance of being selected.
 For example, if a researcher wants to study the eating habits of high school students in a city, they could assign a number to every student and use a random number generator to select the participants.